HugoBlox/hugo-blox-builder/exampleSite/content/home/publications.md

 #  6: Book chapter
 publication_type = "-1"

-# Exclude publications that are shown in the Selected Publications widget?
+# Exclude publications that are shown in the Featured Publications widget?
-exclude_selected = false
+exclude_featured = false
 +++